 A problem-based learning course in ecology.
 Student teams will do research and solve challenges typically faced by ecologists and environmental scientists.

-3.000 Credit hours, 3.000 Lecture hours Corequisites:BIOL 2338 Prerequisites:BIOL 1510 Minimum Grade of B or BIOL 1511 Minimum Grade of B
+Prerequisites: BIOL 1510 Minimum Grade of B or BIOL 1511 Minimum Grade of B

 BIOL 2338 - Honors Ecology Lab